Long-Term Side Effects of Philips CPAP Machines Cause Widespread Concerns Following Recall

 On June 14, Philips Respironics, also known as Koninklijke Philips, recalled approximately 3.5 million breathing machines that contained a polyester-based polyurethan (PE-PUR) foam, which was intended to reduce vibrations and noise.
 However, the company now indicates that the machines pose a serious health risk for users, as the foam may degrade and release black particles or toxic gases directly into the air pathways of the machine and lungs of users, who often use the devices regularly for treatment of sleep apnea and other respiratory conditions.

-More than two months after the recall, little information or guidance has been provided by the manufacturer about the specific health risks and side effects Philips CPAP machines may cause.
+More than two months after the recall, little information or guidance has been provided by the manufacturer about the potential long-term side effects Philips CPAP machines may cause.
 However, independent reports indicate that long-term users have developed various types of cancer, respiratory failure, pulmonary fibrosis, auto-immune disorders, heart conditions, kidney disease, liver disease, and other chronic problems.

 According to allegations raised in a number of Philips CPAP machine lawsuits, chemicals contained in the degraded foam may include: toluene diamine, which has been deemed a “potential carcinogen” by the National Institute for Occupational Safety and health; toluene diisocyanate, which has been labeled as “highly toxic” by the European Union; and diethylene glycol, which health officials have indicated “cannot be considered safe.”